-Who's calling the shots at Stormont?
+Who's calling the shots on NI policy?

 With no ministers to make decisions affecting every facet of public life, civil servants have had to step up.

-They had been taking some major decisions normally reserved for ministers, but that all changed this week.
+They had been taking some major decisions normally reserved for ministers but that all changed following an unprecedented court case.

-A court ruled that the Department for Infrastructure's permanent secretary did not have the power to give the go-ahead to a controversial waste incinerator plant in County Antrim.
+A judge ruled that the Department for Infrastructure's permanent secretary did not have the power to give the go-ahead for a controversial waste incinerator plant in County Antrim.

 Here's how that ruling could affect other decisions made by civil servants - as well as those awaiting approval.